dictation-toolbox/aenea/README.rst

 Security
 ----------------

 Virtual machines have a nasty tendency to not be up-to-date and at any rate they increase the attack surface.
-Therefore I recommend that you select "Host-only adapter" in virtual box so that the virtual machine can only connect to your computer and not to the Internet, thus limiting its potential to get compromised.
+Therefore I recommend that you select ``Host-only adapter`` in virtual box so that the virtual machine can only connect to your computer and not to the Internet, thus limiting its potential to get compromised.

 Please remember that the server simply accepts any connection made to it and will execute the commands given, that command streams are neither authenticated nor encrypted, and that the server is not written to deal with untrusted clients.
 I hope to address authentication and encryption in the future (I see little point to dealing with untrusted clients given they literally control your computer), but for now I strongly suggest only running the system on a network interface you trust (i.e., VirtualBox's subnet).
 Be careful that other virtual machines you may run on the same system cannot access it, if you are concerned about security.

 Using Aenea-Aware Modules
 -------------------------

-Drop them in C:\\NatLink\\NatLink\\MacroSystem\\ along with anything they depend on.
-In theory you can just say "force natlink to reload all grammars" (if you are using the _aenea module), but if anything goes wrong just restart Dragon.
+Drop them in ``C:\\NatLink\\NatLink\\MacroSystem`` along with anything they depend on.
+In theory you can just say ``force natlink to reload all grammars`` (if you are using the ``_aenea.py`` module mentioned further above), but if anything goes wrong just restart Dragon.

 Using Dragonfly Modules
 --------------------------